hamza00234/PyTorch-Flow-Binary-Classification/README.md

 License & Attribution
 - These notebooks are educational examples.
 If you reuse or adapt code, please retain attribution and add a license of your choice.

----

-If you want, I can also add a `requirements.txt`, create a small `train.py` script, or open a PR with these changes.
-Which would you like next?